This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 Top eleven global problems

-4. Breakdown in global co-operation
+3. Breakdown in global co-operation

-9. Amoral and unaccountable multi-nationals
+9. Unaccountable and powerful multi-nationals

 11. Social media reach (for people who shouldn't have an audience)